pimterry/notes/README.md

 ### `notes rm [-r | --recursive] <note-name>`

-Remove the given note if it exists.
-If `-r` or `--recursive` is given, delete the folders/notes recursively.
+Removes the given note if it exists.
+If `-r` or `--recursive` is given, deletes the folders/notes recursively.

 ### `notes grep/find <pattern> | notes open`